Associate Professor

 Introduction

 Dr. Carr Childers is actively engaged in scholarly research and production in her fields of study.
 Currently, she is a co-primary investigator with Michael Childers on the USDA Forest Service History project that covers the development of the agency from 1960 to the present.
 She is also facilitating the Art of Ranching project with CSU Extension and ranchers in Colorado counties.
-She is the director of The Digital Hub in the College of Liberal Arts, a co-lead on the university's Climate Adaptation Partnership, and a member of the Public Lands History Center.
+She is a member of the university's Climate Adaptation Partnership and the Public and Environmental History Center.
 She is an active member of the Western History Association, the American Society for Environmental History, and the National Council on Public History.

 For Graduate Students